adrianco/spigo/README.md

 Initial implementation creates the FSM and a default of 100 pirates, which can be set on the command line with -p=100.
 The FSM sends a Hello PirateNN message to name them which includes the FSM listener channel for back-chat.
 FSM then iterates through the pirates, telling each of them about two of their buddies at random to seed the network.
 FSM then sends a Goodbye message to each, the Pirate then quits and confirms by sending a Goodbye message back to the FSM.

-Simulation is logged to a file spigo.graphml with the -g command line.
+Simulation is logged to a file spigo.graphml with the -g=true command line option.
 The graphml format includes XML gibberish header followed by definitions of the node names and the edges that have formed between them.
 Graphml can be visualized using the yEd tool from yFiles.
 I'm looking for a browser based graph visualization that could show this in realtime.

 There is a test program that exercises the Namedrop message, this is where the FSM or a Pirate passes on the name of a third party, and each Pirate builds up a buddy list of names and the listener channel for each buddy.